Tier 1 Simple UTI Service

 Pharmacies currently signed up to deliver the service:

-The service now runs across the whole NHSE&I Midlands Region and the lists of participating pharmacies can be found on the Extended Care FAQ page of this website
+The service now runs across the whole NHSE&I Midlands Region and the lists of participating pharmacies can be found on the Service Provider page of this website

 Service spec info can be found lower down on this page.